Director of 'musicals with guns' B-movies Seijun Suzuki dead at 93 | The Japan Times

 The Hollywood Reporter said he inspired filmmakers including Tarantino, Jim Jarmusch, Wong Kar-wai and fellow countryman Takeshi Kitano.

-Suzuki’s cinematic style was recently described by “La La Land” director Damien Chazelle as “like musicals … but with guns.
+Suzuki’s cinematic style was recently described by “La La Land” director Damien Chazelle as “like musicals … but with guns.”

 Debuting in 1956, Suzuki directed B-movies at Nikkatsu for 12 years, with his films drawing attention for a unique and vivid sense of color that his fans came to call Seijun bigaku (Seijun aesthetic).